Phnom Penh Guide

 Phnom Penh Guide featuring: Need a Pharmacy ??

-13 Dec.23: There are many pharmacies in and around the city, so plenty of choice, that your hosts should be able to direct you too.
+13 Dec.23: There are many pharmacies in and around the city, so plenty of choices, that your hosts should be able to direct you to.

 However, for those in the Daun Penh area of the city, there is the long-established Pharmacy Le Gare on the corner of Monivong Blvd., a very short walk from the rail station.
 They have recently extended their opening hours and I have found their staff knowledgeable and helpful, with a good command of English.